build-on-aws/bedrock-agent-txt2sql/README.md

 - In the Bedrock console, navigate to 'Agents'.
 - Select the created agent, then choose 'Delete'.

-4. Clean Up Cloud9 Environment:
+4. Clean Up EC2 Environment:
-- Navigate to the Cloud9 management console.
+- Navigate to the EC2 management console.
-- Select the Cloud9 environment you created, then delete.
+- Select the EC2 instance created, then delete.

 ## Security